Flaming Gorge National Recreation Area, Utah, United States of America: What to pack, what to wear, and when to go [2023]

 Airlines charge excessive prices for overweight luggage.
 Avoid penalties with this

-A plug adapter that supports outlet types A and B. Be careful to choose the right type.
-A lot of adapters on sale are simply plugs and expect your electronics to change the voltage themselves.
-If yours can't do that they could burn up.
-This one should work in most locations.
+A plug adapter that supports outlet types A and B. Check that you pick the correct kind.
+The majority of adapters available online are just plug changers and require your devices to adjust the voltage themselves.
+If yours can't do that they could get destroyed.
+This one is sufficent for most areas.

 What we like is this one